 Kabaya Ju-C Irodori Ramune: Colorful Soda Candy Tablets

-When we Japanese hear the word “Ramune (ラムネ)”, that reminds us of two different things.
-One is the lemonade-originating soda pop called Ramune, and the other is Ramune known as a “Dagashi (駄菓子)” candy.
+When we Japanese hear Ramune (ラムネ), what comes to mind are two different things.
+One is lemonade-originating soda pop, while the other is a Dagashi (駄菓子) candy.

 Kabaya Ju-C Irodori Ramune

-They consist of sugar, starch syrup, and starch, and they are flavored with acidifiers and colored with gardenia, anthocyanin, and carotenoid.
+They consist of sugar, starch syrup, and starch, flavored with acidifiers and colored with gardenia, anthocyanin, and carotenoid.